yuckdevchan/palculator/README.md

 - Tiling Window Managers do not play nicely with it
 - Resizing is a bit sussy
-- There is no divide
+- Buttons are offset
-- There is no square number button
+- No icons for backspace and positive/negative buttons